 In September 2016, the Bank of Israel issued a Q&A File with regard to Directive 221 "Liquidity coverage ratio".
 The update stipulated that banking corporations would not be required, as of January 1, 2017, to maintain a minimum liquidity ratio (as specified in Proper Banking Conduct Directive 342) equal to or higher than 1.
-However, they should continue to calculate various stress scenarios, as stated in Proper Banking Conduct Directive 342.
-Therefore, as from the start of 2017, the Board of Directors' restrictions with regard to minimum liquidity ratio (internal model) were replaced by management restrictions.
+Therefore, as from the start of 2017, the Board of Directors restrictions with regard to minimum liquidity ratio (internal model) were replaced by management restrictions.

 The Bank also applies tools for monitoring liquidity risk using endogenous and exogenous indicators, which may point to an increase in risk up to crisis status.
 The Bank developed an integrated benchmark for monitoring financial markets in Israel, in order to identify any instability in the financial system in Israel - this benchmark is a decision-support tool for declaring a state of alert due to systemic failure.
-There were no observed unusual events in the first quarter of 2017.
+In 2016, there were several observed events which resulted in shocks to financial markets, such as: sharp declines in equity indexes in Europe in the first quarter of 2016 due to severe concern about stability of European banks and the Brexit event (the UK leaving the EU) in the second quarter of 2016.
+In actual fact, in all cases there was no impact to the Bank's liquidity situation.

 The Bank's Board of Directors and management receive various reports at daily, weekly, monthly and quarterly frequency - including reports of unusual events in liquidity management and unusual developments in the Bank's liquid sources.
-There were no deviations from the Board of Directors' limitations recorded in the first quarter of 2017.
+In 2016 there were no recorded deviations from the Board of Directors' restrictions.